al3xandr3/al3xandr3.github.io/_posts/2014-04-08-data-analysis-techniques.md

-### I want to
-Understand how much is one number bigger than other
+### I want to, Understand how much is one number bigger than other

 You looking at a table of numbers, and comparing 2 numbers, wondering by how much one is bigger than the other ?